Lotfullah21/HTML-CSS/CSS/14-grid/02-explicit-grid/README.md

 For instance, value1 means for value, the height of the row should be as much as is specified in value1.
 These values can be in `%, em, px, rem, etc.`

-Lets say we are having five `div` elements and we want the first two row to have `50px, 150px` height, each of them respectively.
+Lets say we are having five `div` elements and we want the first two row to have `50px, 150px` height respectively.

 ```css
 .container{